reshamas/reshamas.github.io/_posts/2000-01-01-deconstructing.md

 For people who hold incrementally differing thoughts on the spectrum of views, the DC case has also created division and tension in the community that holds the values of education, inclusivity, community and open source near and dear to their hearts.

-Deconstructing the DataCamp Debacle - Part 2 - Genuine Commitment
+# Deconstructing the DataCamp Debacle - Part 2 - Genuine Commitment

-Part 2  [what DC can do]

 ## Start-ups Can Start With Diversity & Inclusivity for Future Success